-- On the Internet - There is a number of organizations offering tickets online.
+- On the Internet - There are a number of organizations offering tickets online.

 - As Part of a Syndicate

-El Gordo is drawn every December 22.
-The process is long (taking in excess of three hours) so you will see people sat by their radios for much of the day, waiting for the results.
+El Gordo is drawn every December 22nd.
+The process is long (taking in excess of three hours) so you will see people sitting by their radios for much of the day, waiting for the results.

 The draw uses two huge spheres, one holding wooden balls with the 5 digit numbers on them and the other holding balls with the prize amounts.

-As the draw takes place, two children stand next to one of the spheres and one takes the ball with the prize amount while the other takes the ball with the ticket number.
+As the draw takes place, two children stand next to the spheres.
+One picks out the ball with the prize amount, while the other picks the ball with the ticket number.

-They then take the balls over to a table where the official lotto observers are and the members of the lottery commission take not of the winning number and corresponding prize. then the balls get placed in a type of rack for the records.
+They then take the balls over to a table where the official lotto observers are, and the members of the lottery commission take note of the winning number and corresponding prize.
+Then the balls get placed into a special rack for the records.